Tessil/hat-trie/README.md

 ### Overview

-- Header-only library, just include [src/](src/) to your include path and you're ready to go.
+- Header-only library, just include the project to your include path and you are ready to go.
 - Low memory usage while keeping reasonable performances (see [benchmark](https://github.com/Tessil/hat-trie#benchmark)).
 - Allow prefix searches through `equal_prefix_range` (usefull for autocompletion for example).
 - Keys are not ordered as they are partially stored in a hash map.